The most beautiful countries in the world – Reader's vote

 Stretching down the Pacific coast of South America, Chile certainly packs a lot of variety into a relatively small landmass.
 That’s thanks to the enormous change in latitude from north to south, from 17° below the equator to 56°S in Patagonia, well on the way to the South Pole.

 Chile’s untouched aspect led to the creation of the world’s first dark sky sanctuary in the Elqui Valley.
-Throw in the country's world-class wines, vibrant Valparaiso, and the centuries-old moai on Easter Island, and you’ll be sure to come back for more unmissable experiences in Chile
+Throw in the country's world-class wines, vibrant Valparaiso, and the centuries-old moai on Easter Island, and you’ll be sure to come back to experience all the best things to do in Chile.

 easter-island-chile-shutterstock_758968624